chriswilker/market-proportions/README.md

 "market cap" is the market capitalization of the asset at the date.
 The units don't matter, as long as they are consistent with the units for the market capitalizations of your other assets.

-"ticker" is the ticker of the stock or ETF that tracks the asset.
-For example, the ticker VTSAX represents the Vanguard Total Stock Market Index ETF, which tracks the US stock market.